mayuresh-savargaonkar/starter-hugo-academic/content/authors/admin/_index.md

 An industrial engineer with a demonstrated history of working in think tanks, academia, and industry on Autonomous Vehicles (AVs), warranty analytics, and Lithium-ion batteries.
-My expertise lies in building solutions using machine learning, artificial intelligence, Bayesian methods, simulation tools, and engineering and physics principles for the world of automated and connected mobility.
+My expertise lies in building solutions using machine learning, artificial intelligence, Bayesian methods, simulation tools, and engineering/physics principles for the world of automated and connected mobility.

 ---